Czytaj tylko na LitRes

 MRS. BARTHWICK.
 I've no patience with your talk of reform – all that nonsense about social policy.
 We know perfectly well what it is they want; they want things for themselves.
 Those Socialists and Labour men are an absolutely selfish set of people.
 They have no sense of patriotism, like the upper classes; they simply want what we've got.

 BARTHWICK.
 Want what we've got!
+[He stares into space.]
 My dear, what are you talking about?
+[With a contortion.]
 I 'm no alarmist.

 MRS. BARTHWICK.
 Cream?
 Quite uneducated men!
 Wait until they begin to tax our investments.
 I 'm convinced that when they once get a chance they will tax everything – they 've no feeling for the country.
 You Liberals and Conservatives, you 're all alike; you don't see an inch before your noses.
 You've no imagination, not a scrap of imagination between you.
 You ought to join hands and nip it in the bud.